Xorlent/Windows-SRP-Policy-Generator/README.md

   certutil -hashfile <path to file> SHA256 dir /-C <path to file>
 ```
+### Where do I get the Unique GPO ID?
+- Open Group Policy Management, select the GPO in question, click on the "Details" tab and find the "Unique ID" entry.

 ### Disclaimer
 This tool generates a random identifier for each SRP entry.
 There is an infinitesimally small chance of an identifier value created by this script overlapping an existing SRP identifier.